 In the field of entertainment, Souljah has been on many platforms including radio and television.
 Before the political shutdown and attack on American 1st amendment rights, she was the young voice in NY radio that spoke to the hip-hop audience about politics, culture, business, and social organization.
 This includes being a featured speaker at the Million Woman March, appearances on Oprah Winfrey, Larry King Live, and the cover of Newsweek Magazine.
 As a Hip-Hop artist, Souljah’s CD entitled “360 degrees of Power,” sparked international debate over issues of race, culture, sexism, and politics.
 Additionally, the entire world awaits the release of her first film, The Coldest Winter Ever.

 Today, Souljah is the author of 5 national best sellers.
 In 2007 she became a New York Times Best Selling author and has since charted in the top ten of the NYT list three times over.
 She has penned The Coldest Winter Ever (fiction), which has sold two million copies to date, and Midnight, A Gangster Love Story (fiction), Midnight and The Meaning Of Love, (fiction), A Deeper Love Inside; The Porsche Santiaga Story (fiction) and NO DISRESPECT, (non fiction), all best sellers.
-On November 10th, 2015, her newest novel, titled; A Moment Of Silence, MIDNIGHT III will be published wherever books are sold.
+On November 10th, 2015, her newest novel, titled; A Moment Of Silence, MIDNIGHT III get it wherever books are sold.